The College of Business

 Annual Conference and local CLM roundtables, where students experience

 seminars, speeches and networking.
 LMC interviews potential members based on GPA at the end of each semester.
+Qualified students receive an invitation to interview.

 Supply Chain Management Association (SCMA)